ryanorsinger/my_git_repo/README.md

 Our everyday process to update our work to GitHub:
 1. Do some work (creating/editing files)
-2. Git add
+2. Git add filename.txt
-3. Git commit
+3. Git commit -m "this is the change and why"
 4. Git push